nwkrauss/sql-data-warehouse-project/README.md

 Building a modern data warehouse with SQL Server, including ETL process, data modeling, and analytics.

 ### Step 1
 create folders:
 'datasets', 'docs', 'scripts', 'tests'
 *each containing 'placeholder'*

 ### Step 2
 I'm running PostGres with PgAdmin.
-I start with this
+I start with this:
 #### CREATE DATABASE DataWarehouse;

 Then connect Query Tool to 'datawarehouse':